 Uses For Endodan

-Oxycodone and aspirin combination is used to relieve moderate to moderately severe pain.
+Oxycodone and aspirin combination is used to relieve pain severe enough to require opioid treatment and when other pain medicines did not work well enough or cannot be tolerated.
 Oxycodone belongs to the group of medicines called narcotic analgesics (pain medicines).
 It acts on the central nervous system (CNS) to relieve pain.

 Aspirin is used to relieve pain and reduce fever in patients.
 Aspirin belongs to the group of medicines known as salicylates and acts on the immune system to reduce inflammation.
 It is also known as an antiinflammatory analgesic.